cessda/cessda.cdc.aggregator.doc-store/README.md

 HTTP server providing an API in front of a MongoDB cluster.
 This program is part of CESSDA Metadata Aggregator.

-Source code is hosted at Bitbucket <https://github.com/cessda/cessda.cdc.aggregator.doc-store>
+Source code is hosted at Github <https://github.com/cessda/cessda.cdc.aggregator.doc-store>

 ## Features ##